What is a chart of accounts? Definition and FAQs

 FAQs on chart of accounts

-Find answers to common questions about chart of accounts below.
+Here are answers to some common questions about the chart of accounts.

 How many accounts should a small business have?